 The Kentucky State Senate chooses ambitious high school seniors, and sometimes juniors, who are of high academic standing to serve as Pages each legislative session.
 The pages will serve a full year, including extraordinary sessions, if possible.
 Although the legislature demands a great deal of the Pages' time, each Page is expected to attend their school activities according to school policy.

-This year, Pages will begin work on January 2, 2018, and work until approximately mid-April, 2018.
+years and the end of March in 30 day sessions.
 Serving as a Page in a professional working environment will contribute to the participant’s confidence and self-esteem.
 Because Pages learn to accept a large degree of personal responsibility for their work, the Page experience helps prepare them for the future demands of their academic and professional careers.

 Pages also develop meaningful friendships with others and a sense of belonging to a time-honored tradition of public service.
 They meet and relate to a large group of people from around the state and begin learning how to make good personal decisions as they manage their finances, transportation, work demands, housing, and new friendships.

 Pages will be expected to be pleasant, courteous, and helpful to all persons.
 Adherence to all legislative policies and procedures is expected.

 The use of illegal drugs or alcohol may result in immediate dismissal.
 Pages report to work each day one hour prior to the beginning of session and will leave upon completion of their legislative duties after the Senate adjourns for the day.
 Pages are paid by the day at a rate of $52.00.